 We are fighting for the future of our democracy.
 This moment calls for courage, a bold vision for justice, and people power to get us there.
-That’s why I’m running for state representative in the 188th District.Meet Rick
+That’s why I’m running for re-election to the State House in the 188th District.Meet Rick

 An Agenda for Mass Liberation